SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

 It is possible to press the **Save and new** button which saves the question and its answer options and automatically displays the first question wizard page or the **Save** button that saves all data and just refreshes the module details page.

 ## 4. Managing questions
 In the Module details page, a button named *Manage* can be found.
-By using this functionality, the administrator will be able to settle some configurations to the Module, define few Global Question setup and assign some parameters values to individual questions.
+By using this functionality, the administrator will be able to settle some configurations to the Module, define few Global Question setup and assign some parameter values to individual questions.
 After configuring the items below, the administrator presses the *Save* button and the system refreshes the Module details page.

 ### 4.1.
 Choosing the Penalty Mode
 Every time the member incorrectly answers a question, the system may penalize him or not for the wrong answer.
 There are three possible ways to deal with wrong answers:

 - **None**: In this mode, no penalty is applied to the member when he incorrectly answers a question.
 That means that his grade for that question will be 0 (zero) every time he answers wrongly.
 As soon as he answers the question correctly, the grade of the question will be the full value defined for the field *Correct Weight*.
-  - Example: Suppose that a question has a Correct Weight set to 10.
+  - Example: Suppose that a question has a *Correct Weight* set to 10.
 If it has 3 (three) attempts allowed per question and the member incorrectly answers the first 2 (two) attempts and correctly answers the third one, he will have the following partial grades:
     0 + 0 + 10 = 10
 - **Percent Decrease**: In this mode, the member is penalized for each attempt when he gives an incorrect answer for the question.
 When he finally answers correctly, his grade is given by diminishing, for each wrong attempt, a percentage value of his partial grade.
    When selecting this mode, the system enables the global question *Penalty per Attempt* field, allowing the administrator to give the same penalty value to all questions of the module.
 This option applies to a module with non weighted questions - all questions have the same *Correct Weight* that equals to 1 (one).